 If a house fire strikes your friends or family, it can not only damage or destroy their property but also leave them feeling powerless and vulnerable.
 It can also leave you wondering how to help.

 Crowdfunding raises both funds and people’s spirits

-If you’re thinking about running a crowdfunding campaign for the victim of a house fire, you’ve come to the right place.
+If you’re thinking about running a crowdfunding fundraiser for the victim of a house fire, you’ve come to the right place.
 People use our free crowdfunding platform to raise money in similar circumstances every day.

 If you want to give a friend or loved one help after a house fire, start with any of these five steps:

 1. Send love and take action

 The first step to take in supporting a family affected by a house fire is to let them know you’re there for them and will support them in whatever way you can through this crisis.
 A house fire leaves people shocked and unsure about what to do next.
 Asking what you can do to help may be more than they can deal with.
 It’s likely more helpful to make your own assessment of the situation and assign yourself a task, such as bringing them basic necessities or helping them find temporary housing.
 Don’t wait for them to impose on you—take action.

 In a house fire, people sometimes lose everything—all the material possessions they’ve accumulated over a lifetime.
 There’s little chance they could simply replace it all, but even replacing the basics will require a huge lump sum.
 Sending money in any amount is a simple way to help after a house fire (ask which money delivery method is best for them).
 If you have the means, offer whatever financial support you can to keep them afloat while they wait for a check from their insurance company.